Abdelaziz-hassan-Dev/Ball_Balancing_Robot/README.md

 This repository contains only the \*\*STM32 firmware\*\* for the ball balancing robot.

+The mechanical and computer vision subsystems are excluded.

+The code is written fully in C (HAL-based) and tested on STM32CubeIDE.

 It implements real-time control, PID stabilization, and inverse kinematics logic.

 The \*\*mechanical structure\*\* and \*\*computer vision system\*\* are developed separately and are \*\*not included here\*\*.